RohanSidhu/CAT125_Website/pages/info.md

 We reduce the amount of work we have and code that we have to write by harnessing the power of OOP.
 We don't have to re-write the code for "eat" because our mammal object already has it.

 To showcase the difference, let's examine the code below.
-The top is creating this mammal object and then creating a dog object.
-The second is creating the mammal object and then a brand new dog object.
+The first sample is creating this mammal object and then creating a dog object pulling from the mammal object.
+The second sample is creating the mammal object and then a brand new dog object, completely independent of one another.

 ~~~
 abstract class Mammal {